ritvaj/b2b-saas-user-activation-analysis/README.md

 ### Synthesis

-Taken together, the visuals show that the primary opportunity lies in reducing post-discovery hesitation and accelerating time-to-activation, rather than optimizing earlier funnel entry or downstream retention.
+Together, these visuals indicate that post-discovery friction manifests both as immediate drop-off and as prolonged hesitation among users who eventually activate, with downstream impact on early retention.

 ---